MustafaJafar/python-courses-work/coursework/44_kuka_control_panal/README.markdown

-## This is a collage project for Topic : Industerial Manipulators
+## This is a collage project for Topic : Industrial Manipulators
-    This topic was covered in the 4th academic year under subject: "Industerial Manipulators & Mobile Robots"
+    This topic was covered in the 4th academic year under subject: "Industrial Manipulators & Mobile Robots"

 # Kuka Python Control Panal
     Objective :